efraimkaov/dnf_autosnap-timeshift/README.md

 [ek@efraimkaov ~]$
 ```

-Soon I will show you how to install Fedora with properly btrfs subvolumes compatible with timeshift.
+Soon I will show you how to install Fedora with btrfs subvolumes compatible with timeshift.